-Sutherland Trail is a 18 mile moderately trafficked out and back trail located near Tucson, AZ that features beautiful wild flowers and is rated as moderate.
+Sutherland Trail is a 18 mile moderately trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Great trail, my opinion- best for fall, spring hiking.
 Good alternative trail at Catalina State Park if you do t want to see so many people...
 Water at the 2.5 mi mark.